 To ensure safety, accuracy, and gauge life, good practice requires the consideration of the following factors when selecting a pressure gauge:

 REOTEMP gauges can measure pressures from full vacuum to 30,000 psi and gauge and differential pressures as low at 10 inches of water column.
 Generally, a range of twice the working pressure is recommended with a maximum working pressure not to exceed 75% of scale.
 If pulsation occurs or media temperature is elevated, then working pressure should be at or below 50% of scale.

 Most Bourdon tube and capsule gauges can see momentary spikes of 130% of scale without permanent damage to the gauge (see data sheets for specific max working pressure).
-Information on gauge burst pressure is available on our tech brief page and in the video below on pressure gauge safety.
+Information on gauge burst pressure is available on our tech brief page and in the videos below.

 2. Process Media